 - Provided you with documentation.

-Your financial advisor and tax professional, together, can recommend options for a NUA tax treatment for all or a portion of the stock, depending on how your plan determined the basis of your shares.
+Together, a tax professional and us can recommend options for a NUA tax treatment for all or a portion of the stock, depending on how your plan determined the basis of your shares.

 If you have not sold the employer stock before you die and your beneficiaries meet all of the requirements, they may also use the NUA tax strategy.
 However, the NUA portion of the stock will not be eligible for a step-up in basis.